Juniper/YAPT/doc/readme.md

 #### Configuration ####
 Configuration task has global options regardless of which implementation is used.
 Global options are:

-- `Dependnecies`: Configuration task plugins often have dependencies like for `Ipam` or `Cert` task data to be pulled
+- `Dependencies`: Configuration task plugins often have dependencies like for `Ipam` or `Cert` task data to be pulled
 - `DeviceConfTemplateDir`: Defines directory where to look for device template files.
 Will be used when config source is set to `local`
 - `DeviceConfTemplateFile`: Defines the template file to be loaded for configuration generation
 - `ConfigFileHistory`: Saves rendered configuration file in configured directory